Which salt is best for my water softener?

 Grade B salt comes from seawater which is directed into large outdoor ponds.
 Using just the sun, wind and time, the water evaporates, and salt crystals are left behind.
-The salt is then washed and processed into either granular, tablet form or block form.
-Marine salt contains impurities, which makes the salt darker as it dissolves, which will result in a scum forming on the top and around water softener brine tanks.
+The salt is then washed and processed into granular, tablet, or block forms.
+Marine salt contains impurities, making the salt darker as it dissolves, resulting in a scum forming on the top and around water softener brine tanks.
 You can get PDV from sea salt, which makes it purer, but it still suffers from a quality point of view and is classed a Grade B quality.

 IMPORTANT: The marine salt used in water softeners should be a minimum of Grade B, and all single-cylinder manufacturers have indicated (by way of no comment) that they are satisfied that this salt is pure enough for their equipment.

-Both Harvey Softeners and Kinetico have stated that if Grade B salt is used in their softeners, this will invalidate the warranty!
+Both Harvey Softeners and Kinetico have stated that if Grade B salt is used in their softeners (we only sell grade A), this will invalidate the warranty!

-Their reason for this is that block salt softeners work off a pure brine solution at the bottom of the tank, and the level of impurities and scum that is created will create blockages in their machines and impact the plastics.
+Their reason is that block salt softeners work off a pure brine solution at the bottom of the tank, and the level of impurities and scum created will create blockages in their machines and impact the plastics.